negrel/mep/README.md

 	</a>
 </div>

-# :heavy_division_sign: - MEP is a mathematical expression parser written in JavaScript
+# :heavy_division_sign: - MEP is a dependency free mathematical expression parser written in TypeScript.

 ## Why ?